Investigating the collinear splitting effects of boosted dark matter at neutrino detectors: Conclusion

 \section{Conclusion}

-In this work, we study the constraints and detection prospects of the boosted DM at DM direct detection experiments and high threshold neutrino detectors.
+In this work, we study the constraints and detection prospects of the boosted DM at DM direct detection experiments and neutrino detectors.
 A simplified electron-philic dark photon model with fermionic DM is considered.
 In the model, the DM can be accelerated through its scattering with high energy CR particles.
-We find that the flux of boosted DM becomes important in the region with relatively heavy dark photon and light DM.
-The parameter space with $m_{A^{\prime}}, ~m_{\chi} \in [1~\text{keV}, 1~\text{MeV}]$ is investigated in detail.
+We find that the spectrum of CRDM flux is more flat in the region with relatively heavy dark photon and light DM, such that the DM with energy well above the detector threshold could still provide non-negligible contribution to the DM-electron scattering.
+Since the energy threshold of neutrino detectors is around $\mathcal{O}(10-100)$ MeV, the parameter space with $m_{A^{\prime}}, ~m_{\chi} \in [1~\text{keV}, 1~\text{MeV}]$ is investigated in detail.

 In calculating the electron recoil rate at the XENON1T, we consider carefully the bound state effects of the initial electron by introducing the effective mass and atomic wave function.
 Due to the low energy threshold of the detector, it is most sensitive to the parameter space with light $m_{A^{\prime}}$ where the coupling $\epsilon$ as small as $10^{-7}$ is excluded.